ruslo/CGold/docs/tutorials/variables/cache.rst

 * Cache variables fits perfectly for expressing customized options: default value and respect user's value
 * Type of cache variable helps CMake-GUI users
+* Because of the global nature of cache variables to avoid clashing use prefixes